KKotlicki/Cibot/README.md

 1.  name variables clearly and by this standard: variable_name
 2.  name classes clearly and by this standard: ClassName
 3.  name files clearly and by this standard: fname_sname.foo
-4.  do not create subfolders or add any non cog file in cogs/
+4.  do not create subfolders or add any non-cog file in cogs/
 5.  in cogs/ put ONLY cogs file with correct cogs structure
 6.  if you want to create directory for something entirely different, do so in the main directory
 7.  unless you have a good reason, do not change cibot.py script